Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/index.md

         - {% color 64c864|▮ %}: Plains
     - Rainfall: Overlays the rainfall onto the land, purple is 0mm and dark red is 500mm
     - Temperature: Overlays the temperature onto the land, purple is -20°C and dark red is 30°C
+    - Climate Restricted Features: Display the ranges where certain features will spawn
     - Biome Altitude: Overlays the general height of biomes onto the land, lighter greens means higher altitudes
     - Inland Height: Overlays an approximation of the distance from the coast.
         - Green: Land; lighter is further from the coast